Opening a Private Practice

 - Webinar: How to Onboard Today's Millennial Therapists

 - Visit Chapter 5, & 9-13 of the How To Manual

 PPS has a robust resource library for marketing your practice which should begin as soon as you have an idea of when your opening will be.
 Start using these resources TODAY.

 - View the 6-module MARKETING 101 VIDEO SERIES taught by PTs for PTs.

-- Use PPS Monthly Marketing Toolkit to connect with your local media.
+- Use APTA Private Practice Monthly Marketing Toolkit to connect with your local media.

 - Use the FIT FACTOR SURVEY to gather physical health data about potential clients prior to and during your grand opening event.

 - View 99 Marketing Ideas for inspiration when developing your marketing strategies